Waikato/kiwiwords/docs/rmt_corpus.md

 - The University of Waikato

 The information on this page was last checked in November 2022.
 Please [let us know](mailto:dtrye@waikato.ac.nz) if you notice any errors in the code and/or instructions.
-Version 2: As of 25 November 2022, XXX tweets (**XX%** of the RMT Corpus V2) could be successfully downloaded from Twitter.
+- RMT V2: As of 25 November 2022, 80,935 tweets (**86%** of the RMT Corpus V2) could be successfully downloaded from Twitter.
-Version 1: As of 12 April 2021, 72,575 tweets (**91.85%** of the RMT Corpus V1) could be successfully downloaded from Twitter.
+- RMT V1: As of 12 April 2021, 72,575 tweets (**92%** of the RMT Corpus V1) could be successfully downloaded from Twitter.